VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

 In the context of our SA, we are currently searching for a new way to visualize functional programming concepts.
 Before we start to flesh out our ideas, we would like to get some feedback on a few concepts we came up with.
+We'll then decide which concept we'll develop further based on the received feedback.

-In the end, we will
-have developed a design concept, along with a proof of concept of it, that fullfills the following criteria:
+In the end, we will have designed a concept, along with a proof of concept of some of its functionality, that fullfills the following criteria:

 1. It can be used to teach functional programming concepts
 2. It is able to visualize Haskell code

-On the first page you'll find the Haskell equivalent of the concepts we developed.
-On the last page you'll find a few questions about the concepts.
-It would be great if you could take a few minutes to answer for each concept.
+On the next page you'll find a few Haskell snippets that we prepared as example scenarios.
+Then we used our concepts to visualize the scenarios, and added a few questions at the bottom of each.
+It would be great if you could take a few minutes to answer the questions for each concept.

 Thank you very much for your time!

 #v(1em)
 Lukas Streckeisen & Jann Flepp
-]

 #pagebreak()

 #concept((
   title: "Scenarios",
+  show-questions: false,
   simple_addition: [
     ```haskell
     addition :: Num a => a -> a -> a